borfast/cookiecutter-django/docs/project-generation-options.rst

 use_docker:
     Indicates whether the project should be configured to use Docker_ and `Docker Compose`_.

-postgresql_version:
-    Select a PostgreSQL_ version to use.
-The choices are:

-    1. 14
-    2. 13
-    3. 12
-    4. 11
-    5. 10

 cloud_provider:
     Select a cloud provider for static & media files.
 The choices are: